 When Vinayaka Mudaliar (who was an ardent believer in Hinduism and a carpenter in the Nawab’s court) visited Thanjavur Palace, he was gifted by King Serfoji ll his signatured Portrait (now the signature is not seen in that portrait) after Mudaliar’s request.
 Mudaliar liked to collect paintings, dolls from the places he visit.
 To mark his visit to Thanjavur Palace and his meet with H.H King Serfoji ll, he requested The Rajah of Tanjore to present him his portrait.

-Antique Portrait of Thanjavur King Serfoji ll well preserved and displayed For visitors at Vyasarpadi Vinayaga Mudaliar Charities, Mylapore on south side of Kapaleshwara Temple which Holds as an Art gallery once in a year at the month of March/April.
+Antique Portrait of Thanjavur Maratha King Serfoji ll (seen in the picture) is well preserved and displayed for visitors at Vyasarpadi Vinayaga Mudaliar Charity, Mylapore on south side of Kapaleshwara Temple which holds as an Art gallery once in a year at the month of March/April.
 This house of Vinayaka Mudaliar (who lived between 1803 and 1869, was a carpenter in the Nawab’s court) now a choultry and marriage hall transforms into art gallery during Panguni (Kapaleshwara Temple) Festival.